madar1/KnabCryptoApp/technical_questions.md

     }

 3. Yes.
 I have tracked down performance issues in production.
 My regular pattern is the following:
--Identify the issues: determine what's slow or what is faulty.
+-Identify the issues: determine what is slow or what is faulty.
 Check response times, CPU, Memory, Database queries execution times.
 -Analyze logs and traces.
 -Use profiling tools.
 -Create a recovery/solution plan.

-4. "I constantly read technical articles to stay up to speed with what's happening in this ever-evolving tech space.
+4. I constantly read technical articles to stay up to speed with what is happening in this ever-evolving tech space.
 The last tech book I read was Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf.
-Even though this book is considered 'old,' it presents integration patterns that are still ubiquitously used in modern microservices and event-driven ecosystems."
+Even though this book is considered 'old,' it presents integration patterns that are still ubiquitously used in modern microservices and event-driven ecosystems.

 5. A stright-forward assignment for testing development capabilities.
 At first glance, it seems a pretty easy task, but as you start coding, you start asking yourself questions about non-functional or functional requirements, and patterns/answers pop into your mind, that eventually get added into the code, making the app more resilient.